 Always allow your culture to come to room temperature before opening and handling, and keep closed as much as possible.

-Making Your Sourdough Starter
+Making Your Sourdough Starter (pre-dough or mother).

-First you have to make up your sourdough starter, using flour, water and bacteria.
-In some cases you may also add some sugar and/or salt, which will affect the flavour of your final bread.
+First, you have to make up your sourdough starter, using flour, water and bacteria.
+In some cases, you may also add some sugar and/or salt, which will affect the flavour of your final bread.
 Please see directions for full details on how to do this step.
 Once you have made your starter you are ready to take a portion of this starter and make your bread, following the recipe of your choice.
 The remaining starter can be stored in your fridge for later use.

 Step 1.
 Preparing the initial pre-dough.